A Little Summary

 We love to travel.
-So far I have had the opportunity and privilege to travel throughout the US, Europe, Mexico, the Middle East and even New Zealand.
+So far I have had the privilege to travel throughout the US, Europe, Mexico, the Middle East and even New Zealand.
 There are so many places we still want to go.
 I so enjoy people of other cultures and appreciate the food and lifestyles.
 I work hard to make choices in my daily life that improve the lives of others and will not hurt or create injustice.

 Between my husband and I, we’ve loved three fur babies that have passed on to doggie heaven – Sunny the Lab, Benji the Maltipoo and Cassidy the Miniature Pinscher.
 RIP Sweet Dogs.